 Unfortunately, only a few medical specialists in British Columbia perform facet joint "diagnostic blocks" and the treatment is usually not funded by the Medical Services Plan without a lengthy wait.
 Don't let this deter you.
 Certain physiotherapists and medical specialists are adept at screening patients whose chronic neck pain or headaches are likely as a result of a damaged facet joint of the neck.
 Certain physiotherapists can initially treat such injuries to see if the injury will significantly improve without the necessity of diagnostic blocks.

 Speak to a lawyer experienced in handling severe neck injuries about how to find a medical person who can do the screening and initial treatment.
 The lawyer should also be able to help you access a specialist who does the facet joint block treatments if your medical practitioners think it is appropriate treatment for you.

-Click here to read about a recent Supreme Court of B. C. jury verdict of $953,000 obtained by Chris Temple, senior counsel at TNT Lawyers, for a woman whose specialist established that her whiplash was a permanent injury because she damaged facet joints in her neck in her rear end car accident.
+Click here to read about a recent Supreme Court of B. C. jury verdict of $953,000 obtained by Chris Temple, senior counsel at Chris Temple Law, for a woman whose specialist established that her whiplash was a permanent injury because she damaged facet joints in her neck in her rear end car accident.